bburns-ds/2022-Spring/README.md

 # s2022
-My (somewhat presentable) notes for Spring 2022 at UMass Amherst
+My (somewhat presentable) notes for Spring 2022 at UMass Amherst.
+All notes are taken in lecture.

 Math 412 - Rings and Modules